Reading the behavior of your turtle can be confusing and leave you desperate at times.

 If you answered “no” to any of the questions above then it might be time to take action.

 You can learn pretty much everything there is to setting up the proper lighting in my article on heat and UVB lamps for turtle tanks.
-Visit the link to read the guide, and make sure to skim through the following product recommendations to spare yourself some time for research.
+Visit the link to read the guide, and make sure to skim through the included product recommendations to spare yourself some time for research.

 While you wait for the delivery of your new bulb you should likely get your turtle outside in the sun for an hour or two.